madshansens/Instagram-API/README.md

 By participating, you are expected to uphold this code.
 Please report any unacceptable behavior.

-## Contributing
+## How do I contribute

 If you would like to contribute to this project, please feel free to submit a pull request.

 Before you do, take a look at the [contributing guide](https://github.com/mgp25/Instagram-API/blob/master/CONTRIBUTING.md).

-## Motivations
+## Why did I make this API?

 After legal measures, Facebook, WhatsApp and Instagram blocked my accounts.
 In order to use Instagram on my phone I needed a new phone, as they banned my UDID, so that is basically why I made this API.

 ### What is Instagram?
 According to [the company](https://instagram.com/about/faq/):